 - Encourage racers to wear Ski Team Apparel to school, especially on race days!

 - Urge racers to attend Registration Meeting, Ski Swap, VT Weekend, Practice and Races

 - Be prepared to say a few words and answer questions at the Registration Meeting and Year End Banquet

-- Add new racers into group chat and build team spirit
+- Add new racers into group chat and keep all racers informed

 - Promote team events and race results through Social Media Networks.

 - Monitor comments of others on social media and report negative or questionable comments to Coach

 - Prepare name games & team building exercises for first few practices.

 - Lead the team in warm up run and stretches